fsantanna/pingus/ceu/README.md

   execution.
 - We handle all states (and only them) in the same contiguous block of code.
-- We isolate unrelated behaviors to the animation, such as the pingu movement (ln.
-X1), in a parallel line of execution.
+- We isolate unrelated behaviors to the animation, such as the pingu movement
+  @NN(move), in a parallel line of execution.
 - We use a local and lexically-scoped organism
-  (to be discussed [[![X]](#dispatching-hierarchies)]) for the temporary single-frame explosion (ln.
-X4-X5).
+  (to be discussed [[![X]](#dispatching-hierarchies)]) for the temporary single-frame explosion @NN(do-end).
 - We use auxiliary signaling mechanisms
-  (to be discussed [[![X]](#signaling-mechanisms)]) to await the termination of the animation (ln.
-X2) and to notify the application about our own termination.
+  (to be discussed [[![X]](#signaling-mechanisms)]) to await the termination of the animation @NN(await) and to notify the application about our own termination.

 [cpp-bomber]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/actions/bomber.cpp